corecorecorecore/demoChecker/README.md

 python checker.py

-proxies in all.txt, it will write to http.txt
+it will write to http.txt
 ```